JoshDavies/jdaviescreative/README.md

 - React.js & JSX.

 ## Project Reflection

 ### TODO / ideas for development
-Navigation Bar
-- right align or change to a dropdown menu?

-- Mobile CSS layout Optimisation.
-I didn't use a CSS Framework because I wanted to learn pure CSS.
-Downside to this is that the site is not currently responsive for small screens.
-Bootstrap would help with responsive layout.
+- Mobile layout Optimisation including dropdown Navigation menu.

-- carousel gallery
+- carousel gallery?
-- click image to open lightbox (full-screen)
+- lightbox feature.
-- upload more artwork

-- very static - add more transition animations

-- create a button to switch between light and dark mode theme?

 - SEO Optimisation -  title tag, meta description, and URL
 - host with a professional domain name / URL.

-✅ smooth scrolling
-✅ add navigation arrows.
-✅ 3d box shadow effect on images.

-- include a new section that loads articles I've written about my work process?
+- create a button to switch between light and dark mode theme?

 ### Why use a single-page website
 Single-page Websites are not suited to every situation but for a Portfolio; this web structure offers an intuitive experience.